programarivm/php-chess/docs/heuristics.md

 The data is plotted in a way that is easy for chess players to understand and learn.

-## Chess Data Extractor
+## Extract Chess Data

-Given a PGN movetext in SAN format, [Chess\SanExtractor](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanExtractorTest.php) returns the oscillations of all evaluation features for data analysis purposes like in the following example.
+Given a PGN movetext in SAN format, [Chess\SanExtractor](https://github.com/chesslablab/php-chess/blob/main/tests/unit/SanExtractorTest.php) returns the oscillations of all evaluation features for data analysis purposes like the following example.

 ```php
 use Chess\SanExtractor;